charanzrapeti/eslab-task2/docs/source/task_sheet.md

 #### Minimum Spanning Tree of a graph
 [Minimum Spanning Tree (MST)](https://www.geeksforgeeks.org/prims-minimum-spanning-tree-mst-greedy-algo-5/) of a graph is a fundamental concept in graph theory used primarily in network design and optimization.
-The MST is a subset of the edges of a weighted, undirected graph that connects all the vertices together without any cycles and with the minimal possible total edge weight.
+The MST is a subset of the edges of a weighted, undirected graph that connects all the vertices without any cycles and with the minimal possible total edge weight.
 This tree spans all the vertices in the graph, meaning that every vertex is included, making it a spanning tree.
 The minimum aspect refers to the sum of the weights of the edges in the tree being as small as possible.
 There are several algorithms available to find an MST in a graph, with Kruskal's Algorithm and Prim's Algorithm being the most prominent.
 Consider a graph where the vertices represent cities, and the edges represent possible roads between them, with weights indicating the cost to build.
 An MST would provide a way to connect all the cities while minimizing the total construction cost.
 This could be crucial for governmental budgeting and planning in infrastructure projects.

 ### Application and Platform Models